Recovery Wheel |

 through our connection to all things and helps us regain a profound

 awareness of what we already know.
-Yet, it phases in and out of
+It phases in and out of

-manifestation as quickly as we can step in and out of a circle.
-The
+manifestation as quickly as we can step in and out of a circle, yet we

-evidence of it's power is made known only by the results that it
+It's power is made most evident by the positive results that it

 The best way to experience the power